mikejoh/cloud-provider-cloudlycke/README.md

 1. Install Ansible in a `virtualenv` and activate the environment
 2. Run `vagrant up`
-3. When `ansible` and `vagrant` is done check the `artifacts/` directory, you should have two kubeconfigs there called `admin-master-c1-1.conf` and `admin-master-c2-1.conf`
+3. When `ansible` and `vagrant` is done check the `artifacts/` directory, you should have two kubeconfigs there called `admin-master-c1-1.conf` and `admin-master-c2-1.conf`.
+Basically one for each Kubernetes cluster.

 ## Running the Cloud Controller